 The consolidated financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States ("US GAAP").
-The Company is an investment company for the purposes of accounting and financial reporting in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services-Investment Companies ("ASC 946"), and pursuant to Regulation S-X. In the opinion of management, all adjustments, which are of a normal recurring nature, considered necessary for the fair statement of the consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+The Company is an investment company for the purposes of accounting and financial reporting in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946, Financial Services-Investment Companies ("ASC 946"), and pursuant to Regulation S-X. In the opinion of management, all adjustments, which are of a normal recurring nature, considered necessary for the fair statement of the consolidated financial statements for the periods presented, have been included.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated.
 Certain prior period amounts have been reclassified to conform to the current period presentation.
 US GAAP for an investment company requires investments to be recorded at fair value.
 The carrying value for all other assets and liabilities approximates their fair value.